eiriksm/swifton-serve/API.md

 Query the Apps Stdout / Stderr logs and see what's going on.

+Please be advised that this API returns a continuous stream of data and that you'll need a client capable of handling streamed data if you want to see this output in realtime.
+The stream is kept alive as long as your App lives.
+If you App is terminated, you'll see the existing log but streaming will end.

 ### Query Logs [GET]

 + Response 200 (text/plain)